-Aegon UK Independent Goverance Committee - Terms of Reference
+Aegon UK Independent Governance Committee - Terms of Reference

 1. Purpose of the Independent Governance Committee (the “IGC”)

-The IGC has been established by the AICB with the purpose, in summary, of representing the interests of relevant policyholders in the Company’s relevant schemes.
+The IGC has been established by the SE Board with the purpose, in summary, of representing the interests of relevant policyholders in the Company’s relevant schemes.

 In these terms of reference the following terms shall have the following meanings:

 - means the Conduct of Business Sourcebook of the Financial Conduct Authority (as amended).